wgseligman/GramsSim/util/README.md

 </parameters>
 ```

-The idea is that this same options XML file might eventually be used
+The idea is that this same options XML file might can be used
 by more than one program in an analysis.
 The `<global>` section
 contains parameters that might apply to any program.
 Individual
 programs will have their options in their own sections.
 For the